-It's taken me a lifetime to find my joy.
-And I'm still not one hundred percent sure I know what it is.
-However, what I found is that I do have joy in my life.
-And right now, my joy is taking photographs of my local wildlife and making greeting cards to sell and help raise funds for local nature centers.
-Of course I also need to make a living for myself, so I'm doing special art shows whenever I can to raise these funds.
+My other joy is taking photographs of local wildlife and making greeting cards to sell.
+Of course I also need to make a living for myself, so in the past I have done special art shows whenever I could to raise these funds.
 However, the absolute joy I get from being outside and observing nature at her best, is pure and unadulterated.
+Dixie

 Please take a tour of my website.